HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 After you restart synch gateway , dateway now would have indexed the newly created doc ,And you can see additional information seen in the doc in couch base server.
 This is the area where Couch Mobile client comes in .Couch base mobile client know to write to couch base server via synch gateway and synch gateway takes care of synching to couchbase server .
 Writing to synch gateway manages all the problems .
 Or to be exact it is writing VIA synch gateway .

+       SOLUTION : May be this is due to the reason that synchgateway expects meta data in it and its not available .
+If        you want direct edit in couchbase server to be picked up immediately without failure , use bucket shadowing.
+I          tried creating new doc in couchbase server and it got synched to mobile .

 ### if after starting a synch gateway , I go and create a document directly in  couchbase serve in UI.
 Now the doc only has the value that we gave .
 But now when we restart synch gateway I find that the doc in couchbase server is modified to have so much other meta data .
 Is this the expected behaviour ?